ParamDeshpande/Calibration/README.md

 # Camera Calibration

-calculation of distortion coefficients, aruco markers for AR , webcam access (low level for development)
+calculation of distortion coefficients,generation of aruco markers for AR , webcam access (low level for development)

 ### Prerequisites